iSHAANphaye/Housing-price-prediction/README.md

 The goal of this project is to predict housing prices based on various input features such as price, lot size, number of bedrooms, bathrooms, and stories.
 Regularized linear regression, specifically ridge regression, is employed to build a robust predictive model.

+## To-do
+- [ ] Implement better ML models to more accurately predict prices.
+- [ ] Implement a website design to showcase model capabilities (Using Flask).

 ## Key Components

 ### Helper Functions